fordesmith/risk_engine_cluster/README.md

 ```

-5. Copy the application data and code to the htcondor-submit host:
+5. Submit the job to htcondor-submit host:

 ```
-gcloud compute scp htcondor/* model/* condor-submit: gcloud compute ssh condor-submit condor_submit risk-job-submit-job
+condor_submit risk-job-submit-job
 ```